shu251/tagseq-qiime2-snakemake/README.md

 First, open and modify the ```cluster.yaml``` to fit your machine.
 Then test run using the provided submit scripts.
 ```
 # Make sure you are still in the snake-tagseq conda environment

+## For ASVs:
+bash submitscripts/dry-submit-slurm-ASV.sh

+## For OTUs:
-bash submitscripts/submit-slurm-dry.sh
+bash submitscripts/dry-submit-slurm-OTU.sh
 ```
 Outputs should all be green and will report how many jobs and rules snakemake plans to run.
 This will allow you to evaluate any error and syntax messages.

 Once ready, use the submit-slurm.sh script to submit the jobs to slurm.
 Run with screen, tmux, or nohup.
 ```
+# Full run for ASVs:
+bash submitscripts/submit-slurm-ASV.sh

+# Full run for OTUs:
-bash submitscripts/submit-slurm.sh
+bash submitscripts/submit-slurm-OTU.sh
-# This will print jobs submitted as it runs.
-Monitor these jobs using ```squeue```

 ```
+Run the above in *tmux* or *screen*, as it will print out the jobs it submits to SLURM.
+You will be able to monitor the progress this way.

 ## 6. Output from pipeline